Accuracy Limits of Causal Trees for Individualized Treatment Effects: Setup

 Each of the causal recursive tree constructions leads to a distinct data-driven partition of $\mathcal{X}$.
-A key observation in this paper is that they do not generate quasi-uniform partitions, and thus known results in the nonparametric partitioning-based estimation literature \citep{Gyorfi-etal_2002_book,Cattaneo-Farrell-Feng_2020_AOS,Cattaneo-Feng-Shigida_2025_AOS} are not applicable.
-The supplemental appendix considers other recursive partitioning constructions, including the standard CART algorithm and variants thereof.
+A key observation underlying our analysis is that these recursive procedures do not generate approximately uniform partitions of the covariate space, and thus known results in the nonparametric partitioning-based estimation literature \citep{Gyorfi-etal_2002_book,Cattaneo-Farrell-Feng_2020_AOS,Cattaneo-Feng-Shigida_2026_AOS} are not applicable.
+The Supplemental Appendix considers other recursive partitioning constructions, including the standard CART algorithm and variants thereof.